GetStream/stream-chat-dotnet-maui/README.md

 # Example of a .NET MAUI Chat Messaging App using Stream Chat SDK
-Example of using Stream Chat in a .NET MAUI application.
+Example of using [Stream Chat SDK](https://getstream.io/chat/docs/unity/?language=unity) in a .NET MAUI application.

 ### Presented features:
 1. Connect to the Stream Chat Server